-Since 2016, over 30 percent of Americans have maintained that real estate is the best investment.
+In the last 5 years, over 30 percent of Americans have maintained that real estate is the best investment.

 Only real estate investors who enter the market with a good strategy are in a strong position to reap high returns.
+Property investing experts use the BRRRR method to make sure their realty provides them with a high ROI.

 1. Learn About Real Estate